- What Is Endpoint Detection and Response (EDR)?

 EDR is a comprehensive detection and security software, but that doesn’t mean it is entirely infallible.
 Most companies will have numerous different devices acting as endpoints in their networks, including servers, PCs, and mobile devices.

 It's essential to configure software properly to meet the specific needs of different devices, as their requirements can vary significantly based on the hardware they use.
 This is particularly important for companies with a bring-your-own-device policy, as users may connect non-standard endpoints to the network.
-These devices could have questionable security and could pose a potential security risk if not integrated properly into the network.
+These devices may have questionable security and pose a potential security risk if not properly integrated into the network.

 Managing False Positives and Negatives